… When you don’t control the space

 The result?
-As of 2015, the price of FMCG brands are at a five year low.
+As of 2015, the price of FMCG brands is at a five-year low.

-Dove uses emotion and storytelling to create a compelling narrative around the brand – rather than just focus on straightforward product messages.
+Dove uses emotion and storytelling to create a compelling narrative around the brand – rather than just focusing on straightforward product messages.
 This creates a deeper connection with its audience.

 - Listen and monitor your target market